Step-by-step Getting Started Guide

 - Understanding the Average Cost

-Your account is now all set up and you are ready to start running a smart workshop. :)
+Your account is now all set up and you are ready to start running a smart manufacturing. :)

 Should you require any additional help, please click on underlined terms or i-icons inside the software or access the knowledge base through the "Knowledge Base" tab at the right-hand side of the screen at any time or here.